PhD, RN, FAAN

-Dr. Dunbar-Jacob is a nurse/psychologist who has been involved in the study of patient adherence to treatment in individual studies and multi-center trials, addressing a variety of patient populations including rheumatological conditions, cardiovascular risk factors, and diabetes.
+Dr. Dunbar-Jacob is a nurse/psychologist who has been involved in the study of patient adherence to treatment in individual studies and multicenter trials, addressing a variety of patient populations including rheumatological conditions, cardiovascular risk factors, and diabetes.

-She was recently, the principal investigator of the NIH study, Adherence & HRQOL: Translation of Interventions NIH NINR P01NR010949, a program project grant funded by the National Institute for Nursing Research that addresses clinical research studies designed to improve quality of life and delay or slow the progression of chronic conditions through the examination of self-management strategies which target adherence to treatment regimen, thus improving the effectiveness of care, and factors necessary for translation of the research into practice.
-Her past research includes director and principal investigator of the Center for Research in Chronic Disorders (NIH NINR P30-NR003924), and principal investigator for the grant, Improving Medication Adherence in Comorbid Conditions (NIH NIDDK R01-DK59048), as well as grant from National Science Foundation designed to develop robotic assistance for the elderly, known as "Nursebot."
+She also was the first director of the School of Nursing’s Center for Research and Evaluation, from 1987 to 1996.
+Her work has been recognized with the University of Pittsburgh Chancellor’s Distinguished Research Award, Pennsylvania Nightingale Award for research, the Pathfinders Award for research by the Friends of the NINR, and induction into the Sigma Theta Tau International Inaugural Nurse Researcher Hall of Fame.
+She was recently the principal investigator of the NIH study, Adherence & HRQOL: Translation of Interventions NIH NINR P01NR010949, a program project grant funded by the National Institute for Nursing Research that addresses clinical research studies designed to improve quality of life and delay or slow the progression of chronic conditions through the examination of self-management strategies that target adherence to treatment regimen, thus improving the effectiveness of care, and factors necessary for translation of research into practice.
+Her past research includes director and principal investigator of the Center for Research in Chronic Disorders (NIH NINR P30-NR003924), and principal investigator for the grant Improving Medication Adherence in Comorbid Conditions (NIH NIDDK R01-DK59048), as well as a grant from the National Science Foundation designed to develop robotic assistance for the elderly, known as "Nursebot."
 [NSF IIS-0085796].
-She has had funding from seven of the Institutes in the NIH, and she has experience in the behavioral science aspects of clinical trial management including the Lipid Research Clinics Program, the Diabetes Control and Complications Trial and the Women’s Health Initiative.
+Dr. Dunbar-Jacob has had funding from seven of the Institutes in the NIH, and she has experience in the behavioral science aspects of clinical trial management including the Lipid Research Clinics Program, the Diabetes Control and Complications Trial, and the Women’s Health Initiative.

-Dr. Dunbar-Jacob recently served on the NIDDK Safety and Data Monitoring Board of the Diabetes Prevention Trial.
-She was chair of the American Association of Colleges of Nursing Task Force on the Future Research Focused Doctorate.
-She is a member of the UPMC Quality Patient Care committee and the UPMC Presbyterian Shadyside Quality Patient Care Committee.
-She is an alumna of the Robert Wood Johnson Executive Nurse fellows program, as well as past president of the Society of Behavioral Medicine and the Academy of Behavioral Medicine Research.
-Additionally, she has also served on the Boards of the American Academy of Nursing and the Society for Clinical Trials, and chaired national committees for the American Psychological Association health psychology division, and the American Heart Association, and the NINR National Advisory Council for Nursing Research.
-She was named in 2015 as one of the 30 most influential nursing deans.
+Dr. Dunbar-Jacob serves on the Executive Committee and Governance Committee for the Pennsylvania Action Coalition [PA-AC], enacted to implement the Institute of Medicine Future of Nursing recommendations within Pennsylvania.
+She also serves as the Data Champion for the PA-AC.
+She served as chair of the American Association of Colleges of Nursing Task Force on the Future Research Focused Doctorate, and the NIDDK Safety and Data Monitoring Board of the Diabetes Prevention Trial.
+She is a member of the UPMC Quality Patient Care Committee, the UPMC Presbyterian Shadyside Quality Patient Care Committee, and the UPMC Health Plan Quality Committee.
+Dr. Dunbar-Jacob is a member of the Jewish Healthcare Foundation’s Pittsburgh Regional Health Initiative Board and the Pennsylvania Higher Education Nursing Schools Association.
+She is an alumna of the Robert Wood Johnson Executive Nurse fellows program.
+She was past president of the Society of Behavioral Medicine and the Academy of Behavioral Medicine Research.
+She also has served on the NINR National Advisory Council for Nursing Research, the Boards of the American Academy of Nursing and the Society for Clinical Trials.
+She chaired national committees for the American Psychological Association health psychology division and the American Heart Association.
+Dr. Dunbar-Jacob was named in 2015 as one of the 30 most influential nursing deans.